VikramP7/NeuralNetworkLibraryV5/README.md

 `NeuralNetwork(#ofInputs, {#ofNodesInFirstHiddenLayer, #ofNodesInSecondHiddenLayer,...}, #ofOutputs, [randomSeed])`

 There are many constructors to meet various needs, however most constructors require the topology of the network.
-How many inputs will the network take, how many hidden layer will there be (and how many nodes should each one have), and how many output will the network produce.
+How many inputs will the network take, how many hidden layers will there be (and how many nodes should each one have), and how many output will the network produce.

-The library is also equiped to create a network based on a JSON file earlier exported from the program. *When I said this library was written entirely from scratch, this JSON interpretor was too...
+The library is also equipped to create a network based on a JSON file earlier exported from the program. *When I said this library was written entirely from scratch, this JSON interpreter was too...
 It hasn't been as extensively tested*

 ### Getting and Setting Network Parameters
 `SetLearningRate(float learningRate)`: Get and Set the value of the learning rate.